navgurukul/newton/maths-hi-toh-hai/pattern-questions.md

    d.
 BCACB
    e.
 None of these

-8. ABCA___ bcaab — ca — bbc — a
+8. ABCA _ BCaAAB _ CA _ bbc _ A

-      ccaa
+     a. ccaa
-      bbaa
+     b. bbaa
-      abac
+     c. abac
+     d. abba
+     e.
+NONE OF THESE

+9. AAB _ CC _ DAA _ BBB _ CCDDD

+      a.
+BDBD
+      b.
+DDCA
+      C. DBBC
+      D. BDAC
+      E.NONE OF THESE

+10. BA _ B _ AAB _ A _ B
+      a.abaa
-      abba
+      b. abba
+      c. baab
+      d. babb
+      e.
 None of these